 In Jira, projects are simply a logical grouping of issues, which, by being defined together, will share common configurations, permissions, versioning, etc. Workflows of issues are also tied to projects.
 Therefore, when thinking about how to organize projects, it’s helpful to structure around which people (or groups of people) will be involved in moving issues through the system, who should have access to projects or see certain types of issues, which types of issues make sense to view and manage together through the workflow, and which issues should be treated similarly from a configuration and versioning perspective.

-There’s no right or wrong way for organizing cloud projects in Jira, but some common methods are:
+There’s no right or wrong way for organizing cloud projects in Jira, but here are some of the best Jira workflow practices:

 To learn more about how Jellyfish works with Jira to help drive alignment and improve engineering operations, head over to jellyfish.co.